How to prepare your home for winter

 Make sure the inside of your home is at peak performance

-With “smart” devices becoming all of the rage, take a look at what options you could integrate into your home.
+With “smart” devices becoming all the rage, take a look at what options you could integrate into your home.
 For major savings, consider purchasing a programmable thermostat that will automatically adjust to the behavior and energy requirements of you and your family.
 It does so by monitoring activity levels in different rooms throughout the home, and activating the HVAC system to heat or cool accordingly.
 Commercial Service offers Honeywell thermostats with a 5-year warranty, and after purchasing one from us and letting us carry out the warranty and replacement, it is more affordable than risking a DIY replacement.

-Upgrade your appliances
+2. Upgrade your appliances

-Did you know that roughly 20 percent of your electricty bills’ balances come from constantly-running appliances?
+Did you know that roughly 20 percent of your electricity bills’ balances come from constantly-running appliances?
 According to a Time Magazine article, opting for Energy Star-qualified dishwashers, washing machines, and refrigerators can drastically reduce those amounts.
-In fact, some Energy Star appliances use up to 50 percent less energy than those manufactured just 15 years ago, whereas other Energy Star appliances are 40 percent more efficient than their modern competitors that lack the Energy Star label.4
+In fact, some Energy Star appliances use up to 50 percent less energy than those manufactured just 15 years ago, whereas other Energy Star appliances are 40 percent more efficient than their modern competitors that lack the Energy Star label.

-Choose LED bulbs, even for those Christmas lights
+3. Choose LED bulbs, even for those Christmas lights

-Let the professionals sign off on your system
+4. Let the professionals sign off on your system

 A trained Commercial Service technician will be able to perform a thorough examination of your HVAC system with the proper tools and expertise to ensure that it is ready for winter.
 Once you have scheduled your HVAC check-up, use Trane’s HVAC maintenance checklist to understand what your Commercial Service technician will be looking for.